ornicar/lichess-old/README.markdown

 ### Configure Artificial Intelligence

-The default AI is crafty, a opensource program written in C.
+The default AI is crafty, an opensource program written in C.

 #### Install crafty on Debian based distros: